 The Agency established a Plan Advisory Group (PAG) to collaborate in the WRDMP 2024 update (WRDMP24), extending the same successful approach used in the 2019 WRDMP and continued in the Countywide Plenary for Water hosted by the Agency per Board Policy E-1001 adopted for implementing the WRDMP.
-The PAG consists of representatives from multiple departments of the County, Agricultural Commissioner, Tribes, public water purveyors, business interests, and environmental interests.
+The PAG consists of representatives from multiple departments of the County, Agricultural Commissioner, public water purveyors, business interests, and environmental interests.
 In addition, a subgroup to the PAG, the Water Supply-Demand Imbalance Subgroup, was organized to assist in demand projections, water supply-demand imbalance projections, and consistency with participation from County planning department and agricultural commissioner, public water purveyors, business interests and academic representatives.
 The collaboration reflects the above principles for WRDMP development and implementation.
+The coordination with Tribes is consolidated in the Agency's watershed program as discussed in Section 1.4.